 Illinois law provides several methods for determining a man to be a child’s legal father:

 Voluntary Acknowledgment of Paternity (VAP) Form

-The VAP is the easiest and most common way to for legal paternity to be determined.
+The VAP is the easiest and most common way for legal paternity to be determined.
 Hospitals almost always make the form available to unmarried parents at the time of the baby’s birth.
-By providing personal information and the child, and signing the VAP, both parents accept both parental and financial responsibilities the child.
+By providing personal information and the child, and signing the VAP, both parents accept both parental and financial responsibilities for the child.

 As part of its mission to make sure a child is being properly supported by both of the parents, HFS’ Child Support Services may take interest in a child’s situation.
 The state grants HFS the power to gather relevant familial information and possibly require genetic testing.
 Based on its findings and provisions under the law, HFS can issue a Paternity Order.
 Certain cases find their way to the courtroom where state attorneys or the Office of the Attorney General may represent HFS.
 In these cases, a judge could issue an Order of Paternity based on the information presented.

 If you wish to establish legal paternity of your child and the opportunity to sign the VAP has passed, we can help.
 Contact an experienced DuPage County family law attorney today for a review of your case.
 We will help you protect the parental rights the law provides.